 As a result, Associate Judge Landsdowne supported Associate Judge Durham’s decision in Bail v Scott-Mackenzie, and the application for summary judgement wad dismissed.

 Bail v Scott-Mackenzie demonstrated the law’s changing perspective on blended families.
-Now, since Trembath it is even clearer that the death of a natural parent will not stop a stepchild from disputing a Will.
+Now, since Trembath it is even clearer that the death of a natural parent will not stop a stepchild from contesting a Will.

 VSC 369